ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

     - If the domain is in SafeDNS, the domain will automatically appear as a part of a selectable dropdown
     - If the domain is not in SafeDNS, you will need to enter the full domain.
 A blue message box will display with additional information.
 - Select any additional features you'd like like to add to this domain such as CDN or WAF.
-- Double check your domain and selected additional features and then hit 'Buy Now'
+- Double check your domain and selected additional features and then hit 'Buy Now'..
 - Repeat for each domain you want to add to the network.

 ![connect](files/connect_safedns_external.png)

-- Click `Confirm` to go through the payment process.
-(You won't have to complete this step if you've ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager - you should see the relevant credits in your MyUKFast account already).
+- Click `Complete Transaction` on the next page to completed payment process.
+(You won't have to complete this step if you've ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager -  Any existing credits will be consumed first).

+## 3) Verify domain (Non SafeDNS setup only)

-### Configure domain
+## 4) Configure domain

 - Click `Configure` next to the domain you wish to setup, and choose which A Records and AAAA Records you specifically want to protect for the domain.
 - You can assign any existing SSL certificates at this point.
 SSL certificates purchased from MyUKFast will appear in the dropdown menu, or click `Add SSL` to add details of other SSL certificates manually.
 SSL certificates can be managed within the `SSL Certificates` tab.